noiseprotocol/noise_spec/noise.md

 guaranteed to produce an all-zeros output).

 This technique is simple, since it allows use of a single handshake pattern.
-It also doesn't reveal which option was chosen from the message size.
+It also doesn't reveal which option was chosen from message sizes.
 It could be extended to allow a `Noise_XX` pattern to support any permutation of authentications (initiator only, responder only, both, or none).